 Incidents occurring in water have to be quickly but carefully sized-up.
 Operations must be supported by appropriate specialized equipment, and extrication plans should produce intended results while minimizing risks to responders and civilians.

-- If the horse has not self-extricated, there is likely some technical rescue issue also involved.
+- If the horse has not self-extricated, there is likely some technical rescue or medical issue involved.

 - If the horse has been stranded for some significant amount of time, flotation assistance for the horse's head may be an immediate priority.